adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #47 Have gotten into Figma and digital wire-frames.

 #48 Making progress on the Third-Week of the Third-Class of Seven Total.

+#49 Almost done with the Third-Week of the Third-Class of Seven.